Survival myths that could get you hurt

 rabbit eating grass

-Just because something isn’t poisonous doesn’t mean its edible.
+Just because something isn’t poisonous doesn’t mean it’s edible.
 Many animals in the wild eat grass which isn’t poisonous in the slightest, but the human stomach isn’t able to efficiently digest it and the result would be that you end up feeling very nauseous.
-Animals can live off what their bodies are designed to eat just like people do, but ultimately we are built differently so must eat different.
+Animals can live off what their bodies are designed to eat just like people do, but ultimately we are built differently so must eat differently.

 It’s safe to eat raw meat and fish

 Any kind of raw meat you’ll find being served professionally, like sushi or dried meats would have been prepared in such a way that makes it safe.
-A chef who hopefully knows what they are doing would inspect the meat to look for signs of spoilage or parasites before they classed it as safe and actually served it to someone.
-Meat or fish caught from the wild hasn’t gone through the same checks and didn’t come from a controlled source were the animals had certain diets and treated with anti-pest medication.
+A chef who hopefully knows what they are doing would inspect the meat to look for signs of spoilage or parasites before they classed it as safe and served it to someone.
+Meat or fish caught from the wild hasn’t gone through the same checks and didn’t come from a controlled source where the animals had certain diets and were treated with anti-pest medication.
 It can be perfectly safe to eat raw fish or red meat taken from a wild animal, but it also might contain parasitic worms that could end your survival journey faster than expected.
 Each time you eat raw meat from a wild source you are gambling between a meal and an illness.

 It’s safe to go over a waterfall in a boat